 Agent-based computational economics (ACE) is the computational modeling of economic processes (including whole economies) as open-ended dynamic systems of interacting agents.

-Here "agent" refers broadly to a bundle of data and methods representing an entity residing within the dynamic system.
-Examples of possible agents include: individuals (e.g., consumers and producers); social groupings (e.g., families, firms, communities, and government agencies); institutions (e.g., markets and regulatory systems); biological entities (e.g., crops, livestock, and forests); and physical entities (e.g., infrastructure, weather, and geographical regions).
-Thus, agents can range from passive system features to active data-gathering decision makers capable of sophisticated learning and social behaviors.
+Here "agent" refers broadly to a bundle of data and methods representing an entity residing within the system.
+Examples of agents include individuals (e.g., family farmer, city resident), social groupings (e.g., families, communities, NGOs), institutions (e.g., corporations, markets, legal and regulatory systems), biological entities (e.g., crops, livestock), and physical entities (e.g., river, land regions, weather, transport networks).
+Thus, agents can range from passive system features to active data-gathering decision-makers capable of sophisticated learning and social behaviors.
 Moreover, agents can be composed of other agents, permitting hierarchical constructions.